-Grievance - A type of complaint you make about us or one of our network providers or pharmacies, including a complaint concerning the quality of your care.
+Grievance - A type of complaint you make about us or pharmacies, including a complaint concerning the quality of your care.
 This type of complaint does not involve coverage or payment disputes.

 Health Maintenance Organization (HMO) - A type of Medicare managed care plan where a group of doctors, hospitals, and other health care providers agree to give health care to Medicare beneficiaries for a set amount of money from Medicare every month.
-You usually must get your care from the network providers in the plan.
+You usually must get your care from the providers in the plan.